SlayerBirden/mariadb/README.md

 ## About this fork

 This is mainly aimed to add Image based on [Alpine Linux](https://www.alpinelinux.org/) while preserving other configuration workflow (like Env Variables).
-Current MySQL server version is "10.1.16-MariaDB" - however it's getting built from Alpine Edge apk repo.
+Look here to get the current MySQL version: https://pkgs.alpinelinux.org/package/v3.4/main/armhf/mariadb

 You can set the requested version in the Dockerfile and rebuild image for your needs.

-This repo is **not** build automatically.
-The Alpine version is available on Docker Hub https://hub.docker.com/r/maketok/mariadb-alpine/.

 All configuration variables are preserved from original Image.
 See description here: https://hub.docker.com/_/mariadb/